EarthByte/continent-contouring/README.md

 # Continent contouring

-Included are some workflows that use continent contouring from [`PlateTectonicTools`](https://github.com/EarthByte/PlateTectonicTools).
+Included are some workflows that use continent contouring from [`GPlately`](https://github.com/GPlates/gplately).
 This essentially amounts to creating a `ContinentContouring` object using rotation files, some continent/craton features (polygons), a contour resolution to determine how finely tessellated the contour outlines should be, a buffer/gap threshold to expand continents outward, and two area thresholds to separately exclude small continental islands and small oceanic islands.
 It will then reconstruct the polygons to an `age` and contour them into continents.
 This will output the continent contours (as *polyline* continental-oceanic boundaries) and/or continent masks (a 2D NumPy boolean array of continental crust at each age):

 ```
-from ptt.continent_contours import ContinentContouring
+from gplately.ptt.continent_contours import ContinentContouring

 continent_contouring = ContinentContouring(...)
 ...